GENIVI/rvi_core/doc/rvi_security.md

    The commands contains the service ```jlr.com/mobile/9999/receive_bitcoin```.

 5. Server rejects the service announce<br>
-   Since the announced service does not match the service in the certificate received in step 2, the announcement is rejected and no invocations to ```jlr.com/mobile/9999/receive_bitcoin``` will be routed to device.
+   Since the announced service does not match the right-to-invoke section in the certificate received in step 2, the announcement is rejected and no invocations to ```jlr.com/mobile/9999/receive_bitcoin``` will be routed to device.